GeoscienceAustralia/anuga_core/INSTALL.rst

 ------------------------------

-A clean way to install the dependencies for ANUGA is to use Anaconda, or Miniconda Python distributions by Continuum Analytics, or the `conda-forge` distribution Miniforge3.
+A clean way to install the dependencies for ANUGA is to use Anaconda, or Miniconda Python distributions by Continuum Analytics.

-This installation has the advantage of allowing you to create multiple python environments and is particularly useful if you want to keep multiple versions of ANUGA
+Using a `conda` installation has the advantage of allowing you to create multiple python environments and is particularly useful if you want to keep multiple versions of ANUGA

 Indeed the most stable install is via the `conda-forge` channel which is easily available using the Miniforge.
-In particular the installation of the `gdal` module is more stable.
+In particular the installation of the `gdal` and `mpi4py` modules are more stable.

 These conda environments do not require administrative rights to your computer and do not interfere with the Python installed in your system.

-Install the latest version of `Miniconda` from  https://github.com/conda-forge/miniforge or use, for instance, `wget` to download the latest version via:
+Install the latest version of `Miniforge` from  https://github.com/conda-forge/miniforge or use, for instance, `wget` to download the latest version via:

 .. code-block:: bash